 All sales are final, no returns.
 Only exchanges will be accepted if the wrong item was ordered and it is unaltered.

 International Customers: Sorry, we do not ship gun stocks outside the US.

 Doing a cowboy special?
-We have the retro pre 64 for the post 64 model.
-Select Cowboy Special below using the drop down box.
+We have the retro pre 64 for the post 64 models.
+Select Cowboy Special below using the drop-down box.
 We will need to know the overall length and the width of the barrel band.
 Please leave these measurements in the comment box during the checkout process.

 Click Here for matching stock.